Old Parliament House, Canberra: Interim National Portrait Gallery

 The Library of the Parliament House was opened as the interim National Portrait Gallery, before it moved to a new building in 2009.

 Arson attacks

-The building was set alight twice during protests staged by so-called "Sovereign Citizens", a type of alt-right fringe movement that rejects elected officials and law enforcement, including the courts.
+The building was set alight twice during protests staged by so-called sovereign citizens, a movement that rejects elected officials and law enforcement, including the courts.
 The protesters had tried to infiltrate the Aboriginal Tent Embassy group.
 Ngunnawal elder Matilda House-Williams, who was present when the site was established in 1972, condemned the fire and said the protest did not represent the embassy or the Indigenous people of Canberra.
 On 21 December 2021, the front doors were scorched by a fire whose cause was originally thought to be accidental or intentional lighting by protesters.
 Nine days later, the doors, portico, and façade were all substantially damaged by a larger fire, which was intentionally lit.
 As of 2022, repairs were under way at an expected cost of more than $5.3 million.
 Some of those responsible were charged.